digicatapult/vitalam-identity-service/README.md

 npm install
 ```

-The API requires instances of Postgresql and [`veritable-node`](https://github.com/digicatapult/dscp-node).
+The API requires instances of Postgresql and [`dscp-node`](https://github.com/digicatapult/dscp-node).
 To bring this up locally:

-### `veritable-node`
+### `dscp-node`

-Clone [veritable-node](https://github.com/digicatapult/dscp-node) and follow the README to setup and build a local node.
+Clone [dscp-node](https://github.com/digicatapult/dscp-node) and follow the README to setup and build a local node.
 Then run the following in its root directory:

 ```
 ./target/release/dscp-node --dev